-Seems like that’s not a bad idea, even in these days of search engines.
-Excuse me now, I have to go collect the email addresses of all the local reporters I can find, so I can tell them about a gathering of internet marketers happening in the Havre de Grace area….
+It seems like that’s not a bad idea, even in these days of search engines.
+Excuse me now.
+I have to go collect the email addresses of all the local reporters I can find to tell them about a gathering of internet marketers in the Havre de Grace area…

 6 thoughts on “Who Knew the Web Would Suck.com?
 Promotion in the Days Before Search Engines”